Introduction: W-Trek Day 1

 We made the most of this time by relaxing by the lake, having a snack, and using the WC.
 There was supposed to be a store or coffee shop at Pudeto, but it was closed.

 The ferry arrived around 10:15 am, dropping off passengers from the previous ride.
-Within 15 minutes, they started boarding for the next trip, but by this time, a huge line had already formed as at least four other buses had arrived.
+Within 15 minutes, they started boarding the next trip, but by then a huge line had already formed, as at least four other buses had arrived.

 By 10:30 am, we were on board.
 We dropped our backpacks at the front and found seats.
 You can either: